 7. What is fat-fasting?

 Fat-fasting is the consumption of only the macronutrient “fat” during the fasting period.
 An example is drinking coffee all day, with fats like heavy whipping cream, butter, or coconut oil added in.
 Some research has shown that since this doesn’t increase insulin, it mimics a fasting state.

 8. Will I lose muscle?

--Among the many benefits of being in a ketogenic state is muscle preservation.
+Among the many benefits of being in a ketogenic state is muscle preservation.
 Research has demonstrated that ketones prevent muscle catabolism.
 Furthermore, muscle anabolism may actually occur once “keto-adapted.”
-For these reasons alone, the KD is far more superior to a low carbohydrate diet alone.
+For these reasons alone, the ketogenic diet still would allow you to maintain or increase muscle mass.